 Note: Negating an outcome should be used sparingly.
 Using it too much can open up the possibility that someone will negate all the outcomes and not get a final result.

-Here is an example from a quiz called "What documentary should you watch?"
+Here is an example from a quiz called "Which GoT Character Do You Most Resemble?"

-If a quiz taker selects "Maidentrip" as their answer option, it will be completely impossible to get "Maidentrip" as the outcome at the end of the quiz.
+If a quiz taker selects "Lion" as their answer option, it will be completely impossible to get "Brienne" as the outcome at the end of the quiz.
 Because why would you want to give someone an outcome recommending they watch a movie that they've already seen?